Online Master's in Project Management

 The degree is designed to provide a solid base of knowledge to address pressing management challenges using industry-recognized models and techniques.
 The program covers key areas such as project scope, time and cost management, risk analysis, procurement and scheduling.
 Explore leadership and management skills including conflict management, human capital management and organizational behavior.
 Project and program managers are key talent with the critical capability to drive an organization’s most important initiatives to success, reports the Project Management Institute.
 Not only does a well-rounded project manager require technical project management skills, business management and leadership skills are also essential.1

-Ranked Among the Best Online Graduate Business Programs
+Ranked Among the Best Online Master's in Business Programs

 Relevant Institutional/Programmatic Accreditation